VeritasSoftware/VeritasSoftware/README.md

 I am also an open-source enthusiast.

+AI and machine learning are my areas of interest too.

+I am experienced in designing & building AI models using  ML.NET, Microsoft's machine learning platform.

 I am a member of the [**.NET Foundation**](https://github.com/dotnet-foundation) and have contributed to several open-source projects.

 <a>